Frequently asked

 Why would I upgrade to Growth?

 Growth ($39/mo) unlocks 90-day analytics on your dashboard today.
 As we build out promotional surfaces (priority recurring amplification, marketing exposure on category pages, weekly newsletter eligibility), Growth subscribers get them first.
 Every paid placement we ship is labeled and capped.
-Enhanced placement is currently by request — reach out via the contact page if you want a founding-cohort seat when Featured surfaces ship.
+Enhanced ($99/mo) adds labeled Featured placement (directory, Featured Tonight, neighborhood spotlight) as those surfaces roll out — subscribe directly on the pricing page.

 Do paid placements affect organic ranking?